This page contains the complete documentation for pbqff as a single HTML

 /opt/mopac/mopac job.0000004.mop

-Because of this legacy, job_limit
+Because of this legacy, job_limit still corresponds to

 individual calculations, despite the fact that they are now grouped into